Open Space Strategy

 The development of our Masterplans involve extensive community consultation and give us clear direction for the future development and management of our parks.

-The draft Masterplan has been guided by the following principles:
+The Masterplan has been guided by the following principles:

-- Increase the net area of open and recreational space.
+- Increase the net area of open and recreational space and minimise traffic accessing the centre of the site

 - Minimise visual impact of any new facilities upon the park.